cmorten/opine/.github/CONTRIBUTING.md

 ### Branching

-On this project we follow mainline development (or trunk based development), and our default branch is `master`.
+On this project we follow mainline development (or trunk based development), and our default branch is `main`.

-Therefore you need to branch from `master` and merge into `master`.
+Therefore you need to branch from `main` and merge into `main`.

 We use the following convention for branch names `feat/issue-#-short-description`, where the the `#` should be replaced with the GitHub issue number, and the short description should provide an idea of what the branch is for.